tembo-io/website/docusaurus/blog/2024-01-15-clickbait-classifier.md

 $$ LANGUAGE 'plpython3u';
 ```

 Now that we have that function created, we can craft a SQL statement and apply it to our table.
-Execute this statement.

 ```sql
 WITH embedding_results as (